About Camp fYrefly

 joined together in a province-wide initiative to identify the needs

-of sexual minority and gender variant youth and develop the resources
+of sexual and gender minority youth and develop the resources

 required to implement a Saskatchewan-based camp.
 Camp fYrefly-Saskatchewan